streamlink/streamlink/docs/plugin_matrix.rst

-rtve                    rtve.es              Yes   No rtvs                    rtvs.sk              Yes   No    Streams may be geo-restricted to Slovakia. ruv                     ruv.is               Yes   Yes   Streams may be geo-restricted to Iceland. schoolism               schoolism.com        --    Yes   Requires a login and a subscription. senategov               senate.gov           --    Yes   Supports hearing streams. showroom                showroom-live.com    Yes   No    Only RTMP streams are available.
+rtve                    rtve.es              Yes   No rtvs                    rtvs.sk              Yes   No    Streams may be geo-restricted to Slovakia. ruv                     ruv.is               Yes   Yes   Streams may be geo-restricted to Iceland. sbscokr                 play.sbs.co.kr       Yes   No    Streams may be geo-restricted to South Korea. schoolism               schoolism.com        --    Yes   Requires a login and a subscription. senategov               senate.gov           --    Yes   Supports hearing streams. showroom                showroom-live.com    Yes   No    Only RTMP streams are available.